 The match provided a good test for Arsenal.
 Sheffield United had only conceded 7 goals in 8 Premiership matches.
 Arsenal had lost on their last three visits here.

 Could the Londoners’ defensive organisation cope with the home team’s wandering centre halves?
 Could Arsenal match Sheffield’s physicality?
 Could they overcome a poor record away to newly promoted sides?
 Could the team add to better away Premiership performances and results this season?
-And rise to third in the table in the process.
+And rise to third in the table in the process – odds if you want to use a bet365 bonus code – why not try it?

 Early pressure came from Sheffield, with Norwood pulling the strings.